-The study by Malatesta et al (2002) on the ultrastructure of hepatocytes from mice fed GM soybean2, is interesting in that the authors report that the GM soy-fed mice exhibited some slight but statistically significant ultrastructural differences in hepatocyte nuclei3 relative to controls.
+The study by Malatesta et al (2002) on the ultrastructure of hepatocytes from mice fed GM soybean10, is interesting in that the authors report that the GM soy-fed mice exhibited some slight but statistically significant ultrastructural differences in hepatocyte nuclei11 relative to controls.
+Cells bearing slightly more irregularly shaped nuclei were postulated to be indicative of an increased metabolic rate and the slight increase in the number of nuclear pores was apparently suggestive of increased molecular trafficking between the nucleus and cytoplasm.